Campus Café: An "Inspiration Stop"

 Recording on the Go: Keeping Inspiration from Running Away

-For example, if you hear an interesting phrase in a café, write it down immediately, even if it’s just the words “AI ethics”; if you come across an interesting Weibo post, take a screenshot and add a few of your thoughts.
+For example, if you hear an interesting phrase in a café, write it down immediately, even if it’s just the four words “AI ethics”; if you come across an interesting Weibo post, take a screenshot and add a few of your thoughts.
 When you officially start writing your paper, these scattered notes will become your “inspiration material library.”
 Piece them together, tidy them up a bit, and a framework for your paper will emerge.

 Turning Writing into an Adventure

-The pressure of writing a paper often comes from the thought “I must write something perfect.”
+The pressure of writing a paper largely comes from the thought “I must write something perfect.”
 But in fact, writing a paper can be like an adventure.
 You don’t need to know where the endpoint is from the start; just bring your curiosity and follow the threads of inspiration, and you’ll find your treasure.
 From casual chats in cafés to trending phrases on social media, from campus scenery to friends’ complaints, inspiration is everywhere.
 The key is to learn to discover it with a relaxed mindset.